-This community roundtable conversation is being facilitated by researcher Renée Carrière in Prince Albert on April 24, 2018.
-Carrière, a teacher from Cumberland House, is sharing her research about how land-based education programs can help teachers engage with Indigenous students, which, in turn, can help increase student attendance and graduation rates.
+This community roundtable conversation was facilitated by researcher Renée Carrière in Prince Albert on April 24, 2018.
+Carrière, a teacher from Cumberland House, shared her research about how land-based education programs can help teachers engage with Indigenous students, which, in turn, can help increase student attendance and graduation rates.

 The first Salon Series conversation was held in Moose Jaw on November 22, 2017 and was facilitated by researchers Dr. Jenn de Lugt from the University of Regina’s Faculty of Education and Jenn Chan, a Learning Consultant at Prairie South School Division.
 The conversation centred on their research into what high school students are saying is causing them the most school-related anxiety.
 Research shows the top causes identified are tests and exams, followed by social situations and class presentations.

 To access funding, support teacher-led research or to attend a Salon Series near you, please visit: www.mcdowellfoundation.ca.

 Want to know if you’re making a difference?
 Test it, measure it, share it and spread it.